Shezm/hal/README.md

 # hal
 A music / audio bot for Discord

-This is designed to be run on a linux server with nodejs.
+This is intended to be run on a linux server with nodejs.

 ## Install Dependicies
   `npm install`
   `sudo apt-get install libxml2-dev`
   `sudo-apt get install ffmpeg`

   If you are running on Debian Jessie install libav-tools instead of ffmepg (as ffmpeg is not availiable on Jessie)